pmelsted/bifrost/README.md

 Here are a few guidelines to benchmark Bifrost:

-* **Do not used the conda installation for benchmarking**

-  Compared to the source install, the Conda package might not have the latest Bifrost version, does not support *k>31* nor native compilation.

 * **Compare time/memory for the same workflow**

   Bifrost is an end-to-end workflow: the input data are sequences and the output data is a (colored) compacted de Bruijn graph.
 When comparing Bifrost to tool X which delegate preprocessing (such as computing *k*-mers and their multiplicites) to tool Y, time/memory for X+Y must be reported (not just X).